LBCrion/sfwbar/doc/sfwbar.rst

 CSS Styling
 ===========
-SFWBar uses gtk+ widgets and can accept all css properties supported by gtk+.
+SFWBar uses GTK+ widgets and can accept all css properties supported by GTK+.
-SFWBar widgets correspond to gtk+ widgets as following:
+SFWBar widgets correspond to GTK+ widgets as following:

 ============= =============== ===============
-SFWBar widget gtk+ widget      css class
+SFWBar widget GTK+ widget      css class
 ============= =============== ===============
 label         GtkLabel        label
 image         GtkImage        image
 button        GtkButton       button
-scale         GtkProgressBar  progressbar, trough, progress
+scale         GtkProgressBar  progress bar, trough, progress
 ============= =============== ===============

-Taskbar, Pager, Tray and Switcher use combinations of these widgets and can be themed using gtk+ nested css convention, i.e. ``grid#mytaskbar button { ... }``
+Taskbar, Pager, Tray and Switcher use combinations of these widgets and can be themed using GTK+ nested css convention, i.e. ``grid#mytaskbar button { ... }``
 (this example assumes you assigned ``style = "mytaskbar"`` to your taskbar widget).

-In addition to standard gtk+ css properties SFWBar implements several additional properties.
+In addition to standard GTK+ css properties SFWBar implements several additional properties.
 These are:

 =========================== =============